Wolff potentials and nonlocal equations of Lane-Emden type: Wolff potential estimates for nonlocal equations

-Note that the range is sensible since the papers \cite{KuMiSi,KuMiSi3} initially assume that $p>2-s/n$, and the lower bound $q\ge 1$ is used in order to apply the well-known fractional Sobolev inequality with the exponent $q\ge1$.
-However, by applying the fractional Sobolev inequality with exponent $q\in(0,1)$ in Lemma~\ref{lemsobopoin}, the proof of \cite[Lemma~8.4.4]{KuMiSi3} can go through by allowing $q \in (0,1)$.
-Consequently, we can extend the range of $q$ and $p$.
+This range is sensible since the papers \cite{KuMiSi,KuMiSi3} primarily assume that $p>2-s/n$, and the restriction $q\ge 1$ is used in order to apply the well-known fractional Sobolev--Poincar\'e inequality with $q\ge1$.
+However, by using the fractional Sobolev--Poincar\'e inequality in Lemma \ref{lemsobopoin} for $q\in(0,1)$, the proof of \cite[Lemma 8.4.4]{KuMiSi3} carries over to the case $q \in (0,1)$.
+Consequently, we can extend the admissible ranges of $q$ and $p$.